What will happen to the family home following a divorce?

-The Family Home is generally the highest value asset that a couple owns during their married life.
+The Family Home is generally the highest-value asset that a couple owns during their married life.
 What happens is that this asset is therefore one of the main battlegrounds of any Divorce.
 There is, however, no set criteria to say which spouse will definitely get the house in Court.
-Each case depends on its own facts but there are certain matters that a court will definitely look at.
+Each case depends on its own facts but there are certain matters that a court will evaluate.
+These include each spouse’s financial resources and needs, the home’s value, and the overall financial situation.
+Depending on the circumstances, the home might be sold with the proceeds divided, or one spouse may buy out the other’s share.
+In some cases, the court may order a deferred sale, allowing the children to remain in the home until they reach a certain age.

 Are there dependent children residing in the Family Home?
 Dependent children are defined as either children under 18 or children under the age of 23 in full-time education.
-Realistically, if these children exist, there is a preference by the courts that the Family Home not be sold until these children cease to be dependent.
+Realistically, if these children exist, the courts prefer that the family home not be sold until these children cease to be dependent.
 The Court can achieve this through different methods but the most common being that the Wife (normally) gets a right of residence in the family home until the children reach the requisite age and the house is sold at this stage.
 If the children are relatively young, this can leave the partner that is not in the family home in a tough situation as it may hinder his/her ability to raise a mortgage on another house.

 The other option may be that the Wife takes over the mortgage and waives rights to other marital assets such as cash/pension.
 This depends on many other factors such as earning capacity of Partners/Amount remaining on mortgage/Value of Property.
 The most important factor is whether a financial institution will agree to this arrangement as a court order is worthless without this approval.